Jason2Brownlee/AlgorithmAfternoon/content/books/simulated_annealing/chapter01.md

 The effectiveness of the annealing process depends on several key factors:

-1. Initial temperature: The metal must be heated to a sufficiently high temperature to overcome energy barriers and enable atomic movement.
+1. **Initial temperature**: The metal must be heated to a sufficiently high temperature to overcome energy barriers and enable atomic movement.
-2. Cooling rate: The rate at which the metal is cooled determines the final crystalline structure.
+2. **Cooling rate**: The rate at which the metal is cooled determines the final crystalline structure.
 Slower cooling allows atoms more time to find the lowest energy configuration.
-3. Material properties: The specific heat capacity, thermal conductivity, and other properties of the metal influence the annealing process.
+3. **Material properties**: The specific heat capacity, thermal conductivity, and other properties of the metal influence the annealing process.

 By carefully controlling these factors, metallurgists can optimize the annealing process to achieve the desired material properties.